delve-organization/web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.

+## Prerequisites

+Please make sure that you have [Node.js](https://nodejs.org/en/) installed on your machine.
+Also install yarn globally if you haven't already.
+You can do that by running this command: `npm install -g yarn`.

 ## Development server

 To set up the environment please run `yarn install`, which will download the necessary packages.